antononcube/RakuForPrediction-book/Presentations/TRC-2021/TRC-2021-Antonov-Raku-for-Prediction.md

 ## “Storm in a teacup”  Raku package

-Almost all of the points bellow are reflected in the design, implementation, and functionalities of the package [Lingua::NumericWordForms](https://modules.raku.org/dist/Lingua::NumericWordForms):
+Almost all of the points below are reflected in the design, implementation, and functionalities of the package [Lingua::NumericWordForms](https://modules.raku.org/dist/Lingua::NumericWordForms):

 ```perl6
 use Lingua::NumericWordForms;